bensonkitia/bensonkitia.com/content/privacy.md

 We collect this data to understand who is using the site and how they are using the site, to optimize the site and content.

 [Microanalytics.io's Privacy Policy](https://microanalytics.io/page/privacy) may apply to this data.

-### Data you provide to us

-#### Your contact information

-We may collect contact information that you submit to us on the site via [Tally](https://tally.so/), [Zapier](https://zapier.com/), and [Mailgun](https://mailgun.com/), including:

-- Your name
-- Your email address
-- Your email notification preferences

-We may use this information to send you writings and important information about the site.
-We will never sell or share this information or spam you.

-[Tally's Privacy Policy](https://help.tally.so/terms-and-privacy/privacy-policy), [Zapier's Privacy Policy](https://zapier.com/privacy), and [Mailgun's Privacy Policy](https://www.mailgun.com/privacy-policy/) may apply to this data.

 ## Data we do not collect